risc-lab/MANET-Emergency-Communication-System/README.md

 ## Installation <a name="installation"></a>
 This project is developed using `Pyhton`.
 The requirements to run this project is included in the `requirements.txt` file in the repository.
 ### `pip install -r requirements.txt`
-Run this command in your CMD to install the required libraries.
+Run this command in your shell to install the required libraries.

 ## Visuals <a name="visuals"></a>